Anmdominguez/Asada_et_al_2023/Readme.md

 The directories are organized in the stepwise manner in which the files were processed:

-* '0.
-Preprocessing & STAR alignment'
+* 1. Preprocessing & STAR alignment
-* '1.
-DE analysis & Transcript Characterization'
+* 2. DE analysis & Transcript Characterization
-* '2.
-Motif Discovery & Secondary Structure'
+* 3. Motif Discovery & Secondary Structure

 ***Snakemake and transcript characterization pipelines were initially written by Taylor Reiter and adapted from Bensidoun_et_al_2021***